fadado/jqt/docs/content/metadata.md

 // line comments
 ```

+Double quoted strings are also defined as skips, and backticks can be used to
+disable macro expansion (inside double quoted strings are ignored).
 This table summarize all the available skips in JSON files:

  Delimiters         Macro expansion     Delimiters removed  Content removed